Table of Contents

 Shifting gears, let’s chitchat about the number of strings.
 Both classical and acoustic guitars sport six strings.
 It might seem like an insignificant detail, but it’s pretty critical.

-It’s the six-string ensemble that offers both types of guitars their broad-ranging notes and adaptability.
+It’s the six-string ensemble that offers both types of guitars their broad-ranging notes and versatility.

 Fretboards